Roulette in Literature, Film, and Television

 Alex Vasile has an iGaming background with over five years working in Support and Account / VIP management.
 He is also an experienced writer covering topics related to gambling legislation and jurisdictions, casino bonuses and wagering requirements and casino games rules.

-Roulette has acquired a legendary status both on the casino floor and in popular culture.
-The Devil’s Wheel has captured the imagination of movie makers and novelists alike, who have perpetuated its iconic status over the years in film and literature.
+Roulette has achieved legendary status both on the casino floor and in popular culture.
+The Devil’s Wheel has captured the imagination of filmmakers and novelists alike, perpetuating its iconic status in film and literature over the years.

-And indeed, the thrills of anticipation inherent to this game of chance make for a great inspiration.
-Over the past two centuries, the now-iconic wheel has been featured in countless literary works, from classic novels to crime stories.
+Indeed, the anticipation inherent in this game of chance has long served as a source of inspiration.
+Over the past two centuries, the now-iconic wheel has appeared in countless literary works, from classic novels to crime stories.
 The invention of motion pictures in the late 19th century further cemented roulette’s legendary status.

-The game continues to make appearances in modern cinema and television, so much so that it is nearly impossible to find a gambling-related movie without seeing at least one scene where the spinning wheel takes centerpiece.
-To end this roulette guide on a lighter note, we give you a glimpse into the most legendary film and literature tributes to this old, yet ever new game.
+The game continues to appear in modern cinema and television; in fact, it is nearly impossible to find a gambling-related film without at least one scene where the spinning wheel takes center stage.
+To end this roulette guide on a lighter note, we present a glimpse into some of the most iconic film and literary tributes to this timeless yet ever-evolving game.

 Roulette on the Silver Screen

-Roulette is one of the oldest and most famed casino games in the world, so it comes as no surprise it has made appearances on the silver screen on multiple occasions.
-Some gambling-related films only show the game playing in the background.
-In others, roulette has a greater significance to the plot.
+Roulette is one of the oldest and most famous casino games in the world, so it’s no surprise that it has appeared on the silver screen many times.
+Some gambling-related films feature the game merely in the background, while in others roulette plays a key role in the plot.

-Many filmmakers use the spinning wheel as a tool to build up suspense and keep audience members on the edge of their seats.
-Viewers bate their breaths as the ball travels around the wheel until the scene finally culminates in a close-up of the chosen number that ultimately determines the fate of the character.
+Many filmmakers use the spinning wheel to build suspense and keep audience members on the edge of their seats.
+Viewers hold their breath as the ball circles the wheel until the scene finally culminates in a close-up of the winning number that decides the character’s fate.

 James Bond and His Famed Black 17 Bet